Collin County Clerk's Office

 Look What's Happening:

-Effective July 1, 2017, criminal efiling will be mandatory for all attorneys in statutory county courts per Court Order 16-003.
+Effective July 1, 2017, criminal efiling became mandatory for all attorneys in statutory county courts per Court Order 16-003.
 Order 16-003

 Please click on the link provided to register: https://efile.txcourts.gov/ofsweb